hekmon/rclonemount/README.md

 ### Binding to another service

 Now that your virtual filesystem is perfectly integrated to your system as a systemd service unit, there is a big probability others services are meant to use it.
-It could be important to bind these services to it to prevent their run if/when the mount is not ready.
+It could be important to bind these services to it to prevent/delay their start if/when the mount has failed/is not ready.

 For example for a plex web server: